ParkerPup.com

 How do you choose your breeder?

-One great way is to go to a dog show in your area.
-They'll show all types of breeds at big dog shows and if you can find the breed you are after, you've hit the jackpot!
+One great way to find a good breeder is to go to a dog show in your area.
+They'll show all types of breeds at big dog shows.
 Talk to the handlers.
 Many breeders will be there.
 Some things you should look for once you find some potential candidates: look at the pedigrees.
 You want to avoid any inbreeding.
+Check the health records.
+Have the parents' eyes, hips, etc. been checked?
 We sometimes look at titles of the dogs; are they Champions, etc?
 One thing you want to do no matter what: talk to the breeder and tell them exactly what kind of dog you want.
 If you want a dog who will run with you, be active, play with you, be your sidekick -- tell them that!
 If you are looking for a dog who won't be hyperactive, TELL THEM!
 I cannot stress this enough.
 Most good breeders will be able to help you find a good match.

 *It is also important to note that your dog will NOT come trained.
 If you want your dog to know basic obedience (and let's face it, you do) it comes with a lot of hard work and dedication.
 It's not as simple as handing him over to someone who can train your dog for you either.
 Part of what will make your dog amazing is if you spend time with him, bond with him, learn how to teach your dog and understand their language.
 Imagine visiting another country where you don't speak the language and you are just trying to exist.
 It will take work to learn how to get around and if you don't try, it's easy to get frustrated and give up.
 Your dog doesn't speak your language.
 The whole idea behind training is to find those instances where you CAN communicate with your dog.
 Your dog wants to know what you want out of him.
 He wants to please YOU, and that means you will need to learn how to communicate with your dog and learn how to properly train him.
 The main point I'm trying to get across -- please know what you are getting into when you decide you want a dog.
 It's not easy.
 It's a commitment.
 It's not cheap.
 BUT if you do things right, it's soooooo worth it!!!

-**We get a lot of questions asking HOW we train Parker.
+This is a loaded question.
 It's kind of a long, drawn out answer.
 The first thing to remember is to make the experience a positive one.
 Be patient; the dog will not get it right away.
 Reward, reward, reward!
 Be consistent.
 Keep the training periods somewhat short; you do not want your dog or puppy to get burned out.
 We ALWAYS suggest taking your dog to class.. we happen to take Parker to Pup-A-Razzi and he LOVES it there.
 Training should be fun and the dog should enjoy it.
 If he's not, you won't get very far.
 If you have specific things you are looking to learn how to train, feel free to drop me a line and I am always more than happy to try to help, or find out for ya! :)

 *Please note that while we LOVE people to sign the guestbook, it can sometimes be difficult to reply to you in that format, especially if you are looking for a reply.
 Please always feel free to use the Contact link!
 We do our best to answer any emails we get.